 Members of the Vice-Chancellor’s Office, together with the five Executive Faculty Deans are responsible for managing the University on a daily basis.
-The Vice-Chancellor’s team comprises the Vice-Chancellor and Principal, four Deputy Vice-Chancellors, the Registrar and the Chief Financial Officer.
+The Vice-Chancellor’s team comprises the Vice-Chancellor and Principal, the Vice-Principal, two Deputy Vice-Chancellors, the Registrar and the Chief Financial Officer.

 Vice-Chancellor and Principal

 Adam Habib is an academic, researcher, activist, administrator, and renowned political commentator and columnist.

 A Professor of Political Science, Habib has over 30 years of academic, research and administration expertise, spanning five universities and multiple local and international institutions, boards and task teams.
 His professional involvement in institutions has always been defined by three distinct engagements: the contest of ideas, their translation into actionable initiatives, and the building of institutions.

 Habib is currently the Vice-Chancellor and Principal of the University of the Witwatersrand (Wits).
 He is also the Chair of Universities South Africa, which represents vice-chancellors and higher education in the country.
 In these roles, he has been working with government, students and other stakeholders to find solutions to the recent wave of protests around funding for higher education.
 He has also focused on building African research excellence, and together with the University of Cape Town, Wits initiated the African Research Universities Alliance (ARUA).